Dinosaur Valley State Park

 Discover Dinosaur Tracks: It’s easy to find dinosaur tracks in the park – just head to the river!

-- Check river conditions before you come, as the tracks are in the riverbed: Call the park or read our twitter feed.
+- Check river conditions before you come, as the tracks are in the riverbed and are not always visible: Call the park or check our Twitter feed or Facebook page.

 - Download maps on your GPS-enabled smartphone from our Mapping Dinosaur Tracks page.